joost0252/DM-ML/README.md

 * Neural Networks with PCA 🌀

 The first four models are done withotut any data cleaning techiniques, the only data preparation is a simple vectorization.
-For Neural Networks, best results werer achieved with PCA (dimensionality reduction) any other complementary techinique was disregarded due to lower the accuracy.
+For Neural Networks, best results werer achieved with PCA (dimensionality reduction) any other complementary techinique was disregarded due to lower the accuracy. (see documentation folder)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Functions